 The path in the <Ref> code comment must be an absolute path (not a relative path).

-Special binding works with hidden members of Type Libraries if the relevant setting (in the Object Browser, right click on any Member and select 'Show Hidden Members', or use the VBE_Extras function of the same name in the main menu) is switched on.
+Special binding works with hidden members of Type Libraries if the relevant setting (in the Object Browser, right click on any Member and select 'Show Hidden Members', or use the VBE_Extras command of the same name in the main menu) is switched on.

 If you deploy your 'special binding' VBA code to other users / devices, those users / devices DO NOT need to have VBE_Extras installed.
 On any device that does not have VBE_Extras installed, VBA code will perform just like any other late-bound VBA code.